Janjua

-History and origin
+History

-Origin

-The Janjuas had engaged in a long-running struggle for sovereignty over the Salt Range.
+The Janjuas had historically engaged in a long-running struggle for sovereignty over the Salt Range.

 The history of this region (the Salt Range) from the thirteenth century onward had been a sickening record of wars between Janjua and Gakhars for political ascendancy.

 Mughal period

-In the 16th century, the Mughal Emperor Humayun was usurped by the Pashtun king Sher Shah Suri, who constructed the Rohtas Fort in Punjab to check Humayun's entry into Hindustan, and also to keep a check on the local tribes including Gakhars as well as Janjuas.
+One of earliest mention to the Janjuas was by Babur, who wrote in his Baburnama that Koh-i-Jud (Salt Range) was inhabited by two tribes descending from a common ancestor, Janjuha and Jud (probably Jodhra).
+Later, the Pashtun king Sher Shah Suri constructed the Rohtas Fort in Punjab to check Humayun's entry into Hindustan, and also to keep a check on the local tribes including Gakhars as well as Janjuas.

 Sikh period

-The expansion of the Sikh Empire, spearheaded by Ranjit Singh, was met with a rebellion by the Janjua Sultan of Watli, Sultan Fateh Muhammad Khan.
-A six-month siege of Kusuk Fort in Watli followed and this was ended when the inhabitants ran short of water.
-The Kala Khan branch of Rawalpindi Janjuas fortunes were also eclipsed by the rise of the Sikh Empire.
+The expansion of the Sikh Empire, spearheaded by Ranjit Singh, was met with resistance by the Janjua chief of Watli, Sultan Fateh Muhammad Khan.
+A six-month siege of Kusuk Fort in Watli followed and only ended when the inhabitants ran short of water.
+The fortunes of Kala Khan branch of Rawalpindi Janjuas were also eclipsed by the rise of the Sikh Empire.
+The Janjua rebellion against the Sikh Empire was a political rebellion, as the Janjua were initially keen allies to the Sukerchakia Misl.

 British period

-By the time the British Raj took an interest in conquering the Sikhs in 1848–49, they were joined by opportunistic tribes such as the Janjua, Gakhars who had lost control of their centuries-old ancestral kingdoms to the imperial Sikh Empire and sought revenge.
+By the time the British Raj took an interest in conquering the Sikhs in 1848–49, they were joined by tribes such as the Janjuas and Gakhars who had lost control of their centuries-old ancestral kingdoms to the imperial Sikh Empire and sought revenge.
 Tan Tai Yong says that "Besides being impressed with their track record, the British saw in them, with their traditional and historical enmity against the Sikhs, an effective counterpoise against the latter."

-The Janjua rebellion against the Sikh Empire was a political rebellion, as the Janjua were initially keen allies to the Sukerchakia Misl.

 During the nineteenth century, they were listed as a martial race.
 During this period, due to their high aristocratic status, the Janjuas refused to serve in any regiment that was not commanded by either a Janjua or another commander of equal social standing.
 This preference was honoured by the British when selecting regiments for them.